SAP-samples/smart-co2nverter-ai/README.md

 This use case can be replicated end to end following the respected [Discovery Center Mission: Reduce your CO2 footprint using a smart Generative AI application on SAP BTP](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/4264/4522/)

+> **Note** This repository demonstrates the utilization of Large Language Models (LLMs) like Azure OpenAI services on SAP Business Technology Platform (BTP) with the Reference Architecture, without implying environmental sustainability of LLMs.

 ## Challenge

 How might we enable banking customers to be more climate conscious while strengthening their loyalty?